MissStrong/ICD2O/Notes/Unit 2/Note 12 - Custom Methods.md

     g: 205,
     b: 50
   },
-  move(amount) { // custom method for moving the circle towards the bottom-right
+  move(increment) { // custom method for moving the circle towards the bottom-right
-    this.coordinate += amount;
+    this.coordinate += increment;
   },
   grow(increment) { // custom method for increasing the diameter
     this.diameter += increment;